Valoid Solution for injection

 How it is given

-VALOID injection is given by intravenous infusion or intramuscular injection.
+VALOID injection is given by slow intravenous injection.

 When it is given